 - Section 219 of the Consolidated Appropriations Act of 2005 (Public Law 108-447; December 8, 2004), which defined the Amendment 80 sector and implemented a capacity reduction program for several catcher/processor sectors;

-- Section 416 of the Coast Guard and Maritime Transportation Act of 2006 (Public Law 109-241; July 11, 2006), which amended provisions of the Community Development Quota (CDQ) Program in the Magnuson-Stevens Fishery Conservation and Management Act; and
+- Section 416 of the Coast Guard and Maritime Transportation Act of 2006 (Public Law 109-241; July 11, 2006), which amended provisions of the Community Development Quota (CDQ) Program in the Magnuson-Stevens Fishery Conservation and Management Act (MSA); and

 - The Magnuson-Stevens Fishery Conservation and Management Reauthorization Act (Public Law 109-479, January 12, 2007), which modified provisions related to the CDQ Program and instituted other measures applicable to LAPPs.

+NMFS anticipates that a proposed rule implementing the Program will be published by mid-May.
 NMFS is conducting this public workshop to provide assistance to fishery participants in understanding and reviewing the proposed requirements.
-A similar workshop was held May 23, 2007 (72 FR 27798, May 17, 2007).
 At the workshop, NMFS will provide an overview of the proposed Program, and discuss the key Program elements, including: quota share application; cooperative and limited access participation provisions; cooperative quota transfer provisions; measures to establish sideboard limits to protect non-LAPP fishery participants, the appeals process; catch accounting; monitoring and enforcement; and electronic reporting.
 Additionally, NMFS will answer questions from workshop participants.
-For further information on the Program, please visit the NMFS Alaska Region website at http://www.fakr.noaa.gov.
+For further information on the Program, please visit Start Printed Page 27799the NMFS Alaska Region Web site at http://www.fakr.noaa.gov.

 This workshop is physically accessible to people with disabilities.
-Requests for special accommodations should be directed to Glenn Merrill (see FOR FURTHER INFORMATION CONTACT) by June 11, 2007.Start Signature
+Requests for special accommodations should be directed to Glenn Merrill (see FOR FURTHER INFORMATION CONTACT) at least 5 working days before the workshop date.Start Signature

 James P. Burgess